jjurm/cssz-web/content/statutes.md

 ## The Board of Directors

-The board consists of at least 4 persons.
+The Board consists of at least 4 persons.
 The term of office is two semesters (one academic year of ETH).
 Re-election is possible.
 In special cases that end the term of office earlier (death or voluntary departure), the individual members will be re-elected.
 The Executive Board manages the day-to-day business and represents the Association externally.
 It issues regulations.
 It can appoint working groups (specialized groups).
 It can employ or commission persons for the achievement of the association's goals in return for appropriate compensation.